 Seasonal eating has an important part to play in our health and wellbeing.
 Eating what is actually in season and not just what you can get form the supermarket are two different things.
 TCM encourages seasonal eating as a way of life.
 It also highlights the importance of the flavours.
 Each element has its own flavour, the liver being sour.
 Keeping this in mind we can look at the foods we eat and generally the varieties that are slightly sour will be beneficial for the liver/gallbladder.

 Another interesting fact about the liver organ is it is responsible for cleansing our blood.
 So foods that are blood tonics and cleansers are going to be beneficial this time of year.
 Foods rich in chlorophyll like spirulina, leafy greens and wheat grass are what we need to be enjoying in abundance.
-Some other foods good for the liver and blood are:
+According to TCM, some other foods good for the liver and blood are:

 beetroots, nettle tea, fennel, celery, sprouts, chicken, liver, bok choy, chard, broccoli, spinach, asparagus, celery, citrus fruits - especially lemons, oranges, grapefruit - sour plum, pineapple, starfruit, sourdough bread, vinegar, yogurt, kimchi, pickles of all kinds, sauerkraut and olives.
 Lentils, Millet, Brown rice, chicory, parsley, tumeric, strawberries.